Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 |---|---|---|---|

-| Zip-polo | Smooth knit / textured knit | Polished sport, golf-adjacent, resort | Looks like an unfinished polo |
+| Zip-polo | Smooth knit, textured knit, piqué, interlock | Polished sport, golf-adjacent, resort, clubhouse | Looks like an unfinished polo |

-| Lightweight layer | Lightweight woven / technical knit | Warm-weather layering, travel, outer-top styling | Feels too shell-like or too outerwear-heavy |
+| Lightweight layer | Lightweight woven, technical knit | Warm-weather layering, travel, outer-top styling | Feels too shell-like or too outerwear-heavy |

-| Team / event | Easy-care knit | Club, staff, branded programs, events | Becomes too generic or too promotional |
+| Team / event | Easy-care performance knit | Club, staff, branded programs, golf events | Becomes too generic or promotional |

 That table alone can save a lot of unnecessary sampling.